Connect

 The boney anatomy of the shoulder girdle is made up of 3 joints: the acromioclavicular (AC) joint, the sternoclavicular (SC) joint, and the glenohumeral joint (the main shoulder joint).

 The AC joint deserves particular mention when talking about the bench press.
 This joint connects the acromion of the scapula (shoulder blade) to the clavicle (collar bone).
-This joint experiences stress when the arm is brought across the body in front of you, like in the bench press.
+In addition, this joint experiences stress when the arm is brought across the body in front of you, like in the bench press.

 This joint can experience an abnormal increase in these stresses when someone does a bench press with a bar, as opposed to free dumbbells, particularly with a narrow grip.